Overview

 - Piano Roll tracks contain musical notes.

-- Instrument Channels use an instruments to generate sound.
-Instrument channel can have either piano roll and automation tracks.
+- Instrument Channels use instruments to generate sound.
+Instrument channels can have either piano roll and automation tracks.

-- Effect Chains only contain effects and can optionally use automation track to modify the values of effect parameters.
+- Effect Chains only contain effects, and can optionally use automation tracks to modify the values of effect parameters.

 Channels & Tracks